AI Code Review Pipeline

 - False-positive exclusions

-The current deployment uses 13 practices (12 software engineering + hardcoded-secrets).
+The current deployment uses 32 practices across 11 practice areas.
 Practices are fully configurable per workspace and can be added or modified without code changes.

 Delivery pipeline